Kyntronics Hybrid Electro-Hydraulic Actuators (SHA) Compared to Electro-Mechanical Screw-Type Actuators (EMA)

 • EMAs require expensive load cells for accurate force control.

-• EMAs require a brake to hold position, can be back-driven and have backlash.
+• EMAs require a brake to hold position, otherwise can be back-driven and have backlash.

 • Have limited stroke length (24”) without incurring expensive premiums.

-The SHA is an “electric linear actuator” that looks similar to a screw-type actuator but rather than using gears, drive screws and driven nuts, the SHA uses an integral hydraulic cylinder with a minimal amount of fluid and no hoses or leak points.
+The SHA is an “electric linear actuator” that resembles a screw-type actuator.
+However, instead of using gears, drive screws, and driven nuts, the SHA utilizes an integral hydraulic cylinder with a minimal amount of fluid and there are no hoses or leak points.

 Actuator Reliability Comparison